-Objective 5: Transportation Planning - Comprehensive Planning use planning of local jurisdictions.
+Objective 4: Transportation Planning - Comprehensive Planning use planning of local jurisdictions.

-Encourage transportation planning as an integral part of comprehensive and land adopted in 2018.
+Encourage transportation planning as an integral part of comprehensive and land were also included in the Comprehensive Economic Development Strategy adopted in 2022.

 Previous Work: Recent comprehensive planning in the region completed or assisted by Region 6 counties to create or update existing comprehensive/land use plans according to smart growth principles.
 It is the goal of Region 6 transportation planning to emphasize transportation systems, including all modes of transportation (e.g. transit and trail projects) in all comprehensive and land use plans.
 Goals and projects related to transportation, trail and recreational amenities, and transit opportunities will also be included in the current Comprehensive Economic